-- Financial Aid Award Notifications are sent beginning in mid- March for students who are enrolling as a transfer student for the fall semester.
+Financial Aid Award Notifications are sent beginning in late February for students who are enrolling as a transfer student for the fall semester.
 You will be sent a hard copy letter announcing the availability of your financial aid package on the GullNet.
 If you just completed your FAFSA or were recently admitted to Salisbury, you will be able to access your award notification 2-3 weeks after the date of submission of your FAFSA or the date you are admitted, whichever is later.

-- Your semester bill will be available in mid-July.
+Your fall semester bill will be available in mid-July.

 Pay your bill prior to the due date in early August to avoid late fees

 All students must meet financial aid Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid awards.
 Students' academic progress will be evaluated at the conclusion of the fall, spring and summer semesters (if enrolled).